viet34tqc/notebook/react-test.md

 <https://jestjs.io/docs/jest-object#jestspyonobject-methodname>
 `jest.mock()`: mock a *module*

-## Config with TypeScript

-### Packages to installed:
+## Packages to installed:

-- ts-jest (version 26.4.2: Fix `Jest: a transform must export something`)
-- jest-scss-transform (if you are using SCSS import) If you are not using create-react-app (like: NextJS), you need to install these additional packages
+- jest
+- jest-environment-jsdom
 - @testing-library/jest-dom
 - @testing-library/react
 - @testing-library/user-event
+- eslint-plugin-jest-dom
+- eslint-plugin-testing-library
+- jest-scss-transform (if you are using SCSS import)

+If you are working with Typescript, install these additional libraries

+- ts-jest
+- ts-node
 - @types/jest

-### Configuration files
+## Configuration files

 If you are using CRA, this configuration file won't work by default and you have to run `react-scripts test -- --config jest.config.js`.
 However, it's NOT RECOMMEND to have a seperate jest configuration file with CRA.
 If you need other settings, put it in the `package.json`